metu-sparg/higrid/docs/source/index.rst

 Installation
 ============

-Due to one of the key external packages (i.e. healpy) working on Linux and MacOS only (and not Windows), higrid will also only work on Linuz and MacOS, only.
-The current version was tested on MacOS 10.14.1 with Python 3.6.1.
+Due to one of the key external packages (i.e. healpy) working on Linux and MacOS only (and not Windows), higrid will also only work on Linux and MacOS, only.
+The current version was tested on Ubuntu 18.04.2 LTS and MacOS 10.14.1 with Python 3.6.1.

 Prerequisites
 -------------